Public Footpaths & Bridleways

-It is particularly important that you keep to public footpaths.
+It is important that you keep to public footpaths.
 You are legally bound to do so, but it is particularly necessary in our rewilding project as there are areas where birds and other species may be breeding.
 Our grazing animals also need areas away from footpaths where they, too, can find refuge from human engagement, especially during the breeding and mating seasons.

 At certain times of year, we will be culling our free-roaming fallow and red deer.

 So do take care, take a map with you, look for the public footpath signposts, and ask directions if you get lost.
 Be aware that tracks used by our safari and service vehicles, and well-worn paths created by the animals, may not be public footpaths.